nandoflorestan/nine/README.rst

 But it is 2016.
 Python 3.5 is here.
 3.5!!!

-If you use *six*, your code is compatible, but stuck with Python 2 idioms.
+If you use *six*, your code is compatible, but stuck in Python 2 idioms.

 **nine** turns **six** upside down.
 You write your code using Python 3 idioms -- as much as possible --, and it is the Python 2 "version" that is patched.